Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Alignment between the weight matrices and the pre-activation tangents

-where the data inputs are sampled from an isotropic Gaussian distribution $\mu = \mathcal{N}(0,I)$.
-In this case, both objects capture the coordinates on which the target function depends (Figure~\ref{fig: Corrupted Ansatz}).
-Prior work has shown that in trained neural networks, these objects will be proportional to each other to varying degree of approximation.
-This notion is formalized in the \textit{Neural Feature Ansatz} (NFA): \begin{ansatz}[Neural Feature Ansatz \cite{RadhakrishnanNFA}] The Neural Feature Ansatz states that, for all layers $\ell \in [L]$ of a fully-connected neural network with $L$ hidden layers trained on input data $x^{(1)}, \ldots, x^{(n)}$,
+Prior work has shown that in trained neural networks, the NFC will generally be close to $1$ to varying degree of approximation.
+This notion is formalized in the \textit{Neural Feature Ansatz} (NFA):